nchemsak/doorbell_dash/README.md

 # Doorbell Dash
-- An Internet of Things device implementing Raspberry Pi, Amazon Dash Buttons, Python/Django, Twilio and Imgur API's.
+- An Internet of Things device implementing Raspberry Pi, Amazon Dash Buttons, Python 3, Twilio and Imgur API's.
 - A Wi-Fi enabled doorbell using an Amazon Dash button, that when pressed, takes a photo with the Raspberry Pi camera and sends a photo text message to your phone via Twilio and Imgur.

 ## What you'll need